Today, I want to share some simple and practical advice about overcoming MLM Objections.

 Your prospect sees the business opportunity as an intrusion to their life, something that takes up their free time and adds one more thing to their already busy schedule.

-But here’s what I found: “If I kept doing what I was currently doing I would never have the time to really own my life!”
+But here’s what I found: “If I kept doing what I was currently doing I would never have the time to do as I please!”
 Everyone I know is busy, but very few people have a plan to get their life back.

 Most people are just grinding through life, busy getting nowhere fast.
 This opportunity can help you get both of those things: more time and more money.

-If I could show you how to potentially replace your day job income in just a few short years, by working your business part-time, just five-hours per week, do you think you could find the time to build a business?
+If I could show you how to potentially replace your job income in just two to three years, by working your business part-time, just ten-hours per week, do you think you could find the time to build a business?